snhwang/Unity-Watson-STT-Assistant-TTS-Oculus-Lipsync/README.md

 Email: snhwang@alum.mit.edu

+2021/04/27
+Fixed error resulting from not checking that all the Watson services are ready.

 2021/04/22

 Made it work with the provided robot head from Oculus.
 It's a different type of model than the female avatar.
 The mouth is just a texture, so you need to use the script OVRLipSyncContextTextureFlip.cs instead of OVRLipSyncContextMorphTarget.cs.
 There are new scenes labeled with "robot" so you know which ones have the robot head.